Pyxel0524/EDE-LGPR/README.md

-# Echo-Direction-Encoding-
+# Echo-Direction-Encoding
-[AAAI 2025] EDENet: Echo Direction Encoding Network for Place Recognition Based on Ground Penetrating Radar
+This repo contains the code for our AAAI 2025 paper, EDENet: Echo Direction Encoding Network for Place Recognition Based on Ground Penetrating Radar.